mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 ```

 `chroot` is where all of the chroots for each of our build environments will
-live and `root` is the base root fs `makechrootpkg` will use as a base for each
+live and `root` is the base root filesystem `makechrootpkg` will use as a base for each
 environment by default.

 While inside our packages directory run `makechrootpkg` and tell it what